huntdatacenter/docs/docs/data-transfer/external-kista.md

 ### SFTP client

 You will need a SFTP client to connect and transfer data to the external kista.
-In addition you will need the external kista account information to be able to connect.
+In addition you will need the external kista transfer information to be able to connect.
 This will be forwarded by HUNT Cloud on the time of deployment.

 ::: warning Requirements
-You will need your external kista account information forwarded by HUNT Cloud to complete this step.
+You will need your external kista transfer information forwarded by HUNT Cloud to complete this step.
 This information includes:
 - **`Host name`**
 - **`Port number`**
 - **`User name`**